laminlabs/lamindb/docs/architecture.md

 For more configuration, see {doc}`docs:setup`.
 LaminDB instances work standalone but can optionally be managed by LaminHub.

-On a high-level, LaminDB's architecture has the following properties:
+On a high level, LaminDB's architecture has the following properties:

 :::{include} ../README.md
 :start-after: Architecture?